matfin/mattfinucane.com/mattfinucane/content/projects/opengl.md

 - Git
 ---

-Experimentation with OpenGL and C++ with tutorials and a book from [http://antongerdelan.net/opengl/]
+Experimentation with OpenGL and C++ with tutorials and a book from [Anton Gerdelan](http://antongerdelan.net/opengl/).

 ### The brief
 - Learn OpenGL by example, taking existing learning material and refactoring it.